-In spring 2022, Mason will ask you to complete the survey again so that we can learn to what degree the actions we have taken have influenced your experience as Mason faculty.
+The COACHE Faculty Satisfaction Survey will be administered every three years so that we can learn to what degree the actions we have taken have influenced your experience as Mason faculty.
 Our goal is to make Mason the best place for faculty that it can be.

 In addition to providing Mason with survey reports, Harvard COACHE works with faculty and institutions across the country to answer broader research questions about faculty and campus culture issues.
 To learn more, please visit https://coache.gse.harvard.edu/research.

 How long does the survey take to complete?

 The survey takes 20-25 minutes to complete.
 We recognize that your time is extremely valuable; please be assured that your investment in completing this survey will help Mason identify what you might need to do your best work at Mason.
 Data from the COACHE study will be meaningful only if we have broad participation.

 COACHE collects data confidentially, only using identities to send reminders to non-respondents, which are not revealed to Mason.
 Data are analyzed by the COACHE team at Harvard and the Mason COACHE Leadership Team receives the institutional summary report with aggregate findings to be shared with the campus community.
 The Office of Institutional Effectiveness and Planning (OIEP) leadership are data administrators for this project at Mason and receive the data in de-identified form.
 These records are held in OIEP and no one in a supervisory or evaluative capacity will have access to individual responses.